LumiRadio/lumirad.io/src/en/privacy.md

 The Company may use Personal Data for the following purposes:

 - __To provide and maintain our Service__, including to monitor the usage of our Service.
-- __To manage Your requests:__ To attend and manage Your requests to Us.
+- __To manage Your song requests:__ To attend and manage Your song requests to our Service.

 We will never share Your personal information under any circumstances.